How to Do Payroll in Arkansas: Everything Business Owners Need to Know

-Arkansas is a unique state when it comes to processing payroll, as you’ll have to factor in its progressive state income tax rate and the more stringent child labor and final pay laws.
+Arkansas is a unique state when it comes to processing payroll, as you’ll have to factor in its progressive state income tax rate and the more stringent child labor laws—though some of these requirements have recently been loosened—and final pay laws.
 While some of its regulations are more complicated and will take more time to complete and check, other payroll tasks are simpler because there are no relevant state laws.

 |

-Step 2: Register with the State of Arkansas.
-In Arkansas, you will need to register with the Department of Finance and Administration (DFA) to process payroll and remit business taxes.
+If you’re starting a small business, you’ll need to register with the state of Arkansas.
+You will need to register with the Department of Finance and Administration (DFA) to process payroll and remit business taxes.
 You can register with the DFA either online through the Arkansas Taxpayer Access Point or by mail using Form AR-1R.
 If you need any assistance, the DFA also offers FAQs to assist employers doing business in the state.

-Step 3.
-Set up your payroll process.
-To set up your payroll you will need to set a pay schedule and determine a plan on paying employees (i.e., cash, check, direct deposit, pay cards) and processing payroll taxes and deductions.
+To set up your payroll, you will need to set a pay schedule and determine a plan for paying employees (i.e., cash, check, direct deposit, pay cards) and processing payroll taxes and deductions.

-Step 5: Collect, review, and approve time sheets.
 If you have hourly or nonexempt employees, you’ll need to track employee time.
-You can use one of our free time sheet templates or free or low-cost time and attendance software.
+You can use one of our free time sheet templates or choose one of our recommended time and attendance software.

-Step 6: Calculate payroll and pay employees.
 There are many ways to calculate payroll, and it’s up to you to decide which is best for your business.
-You can use payroll software, a calculator (use our free timecard calculator to do some basic time calculations), or even Excel (we have a free template).
+You can use payroll software (choose from our roundup of the best payroll software), a calculator (use our free timecard calculator to do some basic time calculations), or even Excel (we have a free template).

 - All check stubs and canceled checks